zhousarah/azure-compute-docs/articles/container-instances/container-instance-ngroups/container-instances-about-ngroups.md

 - timeToLive

-And here is a sample CG profile:
+And here's a sample CG profile:

 ```
 {